plone/training/docs/mastering-plone/voting-story/endpoints.md

 If we look at the code, we see that the service inherits necessary properties from `plone.restapi.services.Service` by subclassing.

 The `reply` method implements what should be returned on a GET request to endpoint `@votes`.
-It checks the permission to vote, and accesses the behavior logic to return the votes.
+It uses the `vote_info` function to get the vote data from the behavior adapter.

 ## Register the service